-You can find good information on vaccinations and other health precautions, on the CDC website.
+You can find good information on vaccinations, and other health precautions, on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
 You need to ask your insurance company two questions:

 In many places, doctors and hospitals still expect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
 If your policy doesn’t go with you when you travel, it’s a very good idea to take out another one for your trip.
-Particularly medical evacuation insurance is strongly recommended for travelers to Madagascar.
+Medical evacuation insurance is strongly recommended for travelers to Madagascar.
 For more information, please see our medical insurance overseas page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Madagascar, you may encounter road conditions that differ significantly from those in the United States.
 In Madagascar, you drive on the right side of the road, generally yielding the right of way to vehicles coming in from the left.
 Some major intersections and traffic circles have police directing traffic.
 If a policeman has his back to you at an intersection, you are required to stop.
 Laws make seatbelt use mandatory and prohibit cell phone use while driving, even with a hands-free attachment.
-Child safety seats and motorcycle helmets are not required in Madagascar.
-If you are caught driving under the influence of alcohol, your car will be impounded for a few days and you will have to pay a fine.
+Child safety seats are not mandatory, but motorcycle helmets are required in Madagascar.
+If you are caught driving under the influence of alcohol, your car will be impounded for a few days, and you will have to pay a fine.
 If you are involved in an accident involving injuries and/or deaths, there is a mandatory court case.
 The losing party of the court case must then pay all costs.

 Except for Antananarivo’s main streets and a few well-maintained routes to outlying cities, many roads are in various states of disrepair.
-Some may be impassable during the rainy season.
-Night travel by private or public transportation outside Antananarivo is strongly discouraged due to poor lighting and road conditions.
+Some may be impassable during the November-March rainy season.
+Night travel by private or public transportation outside Antananarivo is strongly discouraged, due to poor lighting and road conditions.
 Roads tend to be narrow and winding with many one-lane bridges and blind curves, and most roads outside of main routes and city centers are cobblestone, gravel, or packed dirt.
 Most vehicles tend to drive in the center of the road unless another vehicle is present.
 It is common to find livestock or human-drawn carts in the middle of the road, even at night.
 Local practice is to blow the horn before going around a curve, to let others know of one's presence.
 There are few pedestrian crosswalks and no working traffic signals.

-Travel within Antananarivo can be difficult with poor road signage, streets congested with pedestrians, bicycles, animal carts, and vehicular traffic, and an abundance of one-way streets.
+Travel within Antananarivo can be difficult with poor road signage, streets congested with pedestrians, bicycles, animal carts, vehicular traffic, and an abundance of one-way streets.
 Taxis are plentiful and are generally reasonably priced.
 Bargain for the fare prior to getting into a vehicle.
 Most accidents are pedestrian-related, due to narrow roads and lack of sidewalks on many streets.
 When traveling between cities, travelers must have clear directions as there are rarely signs indicating where one must turn to reach a destination.
 Conditions of rural roads can degrade significantly and with little notice during the rainy season.